Indian Spitz Dogs: A Complete Information

 Indian Spitz Dog Details in Short

 Indian Spitz dogs are a breed of dog that is native to India.
-They are small to medium-sized dogs with thick white coats, pointed ears, and curled tails.
+They are small to medium-sized dogs with thick coats(available in many colors such as black, white, brown, etc), pointed ears, and curled tails.
 The breed is known for its friendly and affectionate nature, as well as its high energy levels.

 Indian Spitz Dog Information